Jus1nM/Code-Louisville_Project/README.md

 This project implements the following features:
   -  Read in data from a local csv
-  -  Create custom function to clean/manipulate data (fix a typo and shorten industry names)
+  -  Create custom function to clean/manipulate data (fix a typo and shorten industry names; add dollar sign and commas to easier read monetary values)
   -  Perform at least 5 calculations (for example: .sum() or .mean())
   -  Create custom functions to operate on data (created sub-dataframes to determine most occuring sign within a particular element type)
   -  Visualize data using: made more than 2 graphs using matplotlib and seaborn